c1hucktay4lors/system-update/README.md

 ## Usage

-By default, executing `system-update` with no arguments triggers a full, standard maintenance sweep (equivalent to running `-pFc`).
+By default, executing `system-update` with no arguments triggers a full, standard maintenance sweep without AUR updates (equivalent to running `-pFc`).
 ```bash
 system-update [options]
 ```